abhi3700/My_Learning-Rust/libs/axum-playground/README.md

 > Use `--verbose` flag to see the request and response headers.

-For more usage, refer my notes on [curl](https://github.com/abhi3700/my_coding_toolkit/blob/main/curl.md).
+For more commands, refer my notes on [curl](https://github.com/abhi3700/my_coding_toolkit/blob/main/curl.md).

 OR